 All instructions in the SF424 (R&R) Application Guide must be followed, with the following additional instructions:

-Profile – PD(s)/PI(s) – Attach Current and Pending Support: Attach a list of Current and Pending Support from all sources, including current year direct costs and percent effort devoted to each project.
-Use the format for "Other Support" as shown in the Application Guide.
-A statement must be included that, if chosen to receive an award, the applicant will commit a minimum of 25% of his/her research effort to the project supported by the New Innovator Award.
+Profile - Project Director/Principal Investigator Field - Current and Pending Support: Attach a list of Current and Pending Support from all sources, including current year direct costs and percent effort devoted to each project.

 Profile – Senior Key Person 1: DO NOT USE.
 Submit information only for PD/PI.
 Information on collaborators or other key personnel is not required but may be included in the Essay.